s-andrews/aws_training_images/Launching_on_AWS.md

 ### Select your base image
 All EC2 instances are built off a base image.
 You need to select the correct base image for the course you want to build.
 The name of the course includes the base image name.
-For example ```rnaseq_ubuntu_20.04.sh``` uses the Ubunto 20.04 image, and ```rstudio_server_centos7.sh``` uses the CentOS 7 base image.
+For example ```rnaseq.sh``` uses the Ubunto 20.04 image, and ```rstudio_server_centos7.sh``` uses the CentOS 7 base image.

 To find your base image select **AWS Marketplace** in the menu on the left then type the first word of the image name (eg ```centos``` or ```ubuntu``` into the search box and press return.
 Find the image you want and press the select button to select it.